Don’t panic if you or most of your Karate students are older…

 Mobility/Flexibility & Youth Physical Development Model

-The YPD-Model recommends that Mobility/Flexibility should be a crucial part of any sport.
-In Karate it’s very important, so your students can have great Jodan Geri, Shiko Dachi, Neko Ashi Dachi, etc. It’s important that your students approximate as much as possible the required maximal Range-of-Motion to each technique.
+The YPD-Model recommends Mobility/Flexibility should be a crucial part of any sport.
+In Karate, it’s definitely very important, so your students can have great Jodan Geri, Shiko Dachi, Neko Ashi Dachi, etc. It’s important your students approximate as much as possible the required maximal Range-of-Motion of each technique.

 The YPD-Model proposes Middle Childhood (5-11 years old) as the most important period to incorporate Flexibility and Mobility training.

-Note: It’s important to you to know that this Model didn’t come from an enlightened head that built a fancy theory at his/her home… The proposed ages come out from scientific evidence.
+Note: It’s important to you to know this Model didn’t come from an enlightened head who built a fancy theory at his/her home… The proposed ages come out from scientific evidence.

-Having this critical information in your hands doesn’t make you rethink your training plans for kids?
+Having this critical information in your hands doesn’t make you rethink your Kids’ classes?
 Between 5 and 11 years old should you replace Stretching by more Punching technical refinement?
-Can’t they privilege that a few years later?
+Can’t they privilege the last one, a few years later?
 It’s your decision, but, at least, think about it.

 Fortunately, the scientific researchers Rhodri Lloyd and Jon Oliver created this model as a practical and easy-to-follow guide to every Sports’ trainer or teacher.
-And most important, based on the scientific evidence available only 4 or 5 years ago (2012).
+And most important, based on the scientific evidence available only a few years ago (2012).
 To our knowledge, since that period, there wasn’t a new model (and so rigorous) being presented.

 Nevertheless, we all have to look to Youth Physical Development Model in a dynamic and evolutional way.
 Because Science is always giving us new knowledge.
 Don’t you ever forget this!!

-YPD-Model is a complete and global approach to the development of young males and females.
+YPD-Model is a complete and global approach to the development of young athletes (both males and femalres).
 It gives us the Athletic Development from early childhood (2 years of age) up to adulthood (+21 years of age).